clarkritchie/clarkritchie/README.md

 - I made this Python script to [read Secure Notes from 1Password and push to GitHub Secrets](https://github.com/clarkritchie/1pw-github-secrets) -- this is very bespoke but is how I once used 1Password Notes as the "source of truth" for env vars which were stored as GitHub secrets (environment, repository or organization) -- this code was originally forked from someone else's project but heavily modified for my needs
 - [trails.losritchi.es](https://github.com/clarkritchie/trails.losritchi.es) is a tiny SPA (React) I made to help me name my mountain bike rides for Strava, it lives [here](http://trails.losritchi.es/)
 - This is cool -- [use Python in a GHA step](https://gist.github.com/clarkritchie/a347d3fe9c72f47d9ece95f4dda38536)
+- Trigger a GHA with a `workflow_dispatch` outside of the `main` branch [like this](https://github.com/clarkritchie/etc/blob/main/.github/workflows/run-outside-main.yaml)
 - [Manage Cloudflare records](https://gist.github.com/clarkritchie/f518f5f7a8fb889f9fa9f87e7574cbe4)
 - Cloudflare [maintenance page worker](https://gist.github.com/clarkritchie/31aa63566ac388332cb2a6275a40396d)
 - Shell script to [tag a container with a semvar+sha](https://gist.github.com/clarkritchie/600297e23a05a629664bfbff20d03b51)